 DevSecOps is a practice that merges the work done by development (Dev), security (Sec), and IT operations teams (Ops) to deliver the most efficient and effective software development practices.
 But why is it still so rare?
 Let us take a look at the difficulties of implementing DevSecOps and ways to eliminate them.

-DevOps is a practice that is meant mostly to go along with agile practices for the software development lifecycle (SDLC).
-The key goal is to deliver software in short, efficient cycles and automate as much of the development process and the software delivery process as possible.
-It is hard to imagine agile software development without extensive automation of the build and test processes, i.e. without the continuous integration / continuous delivery (CI/CD) pipelines that form the basis of DevSecOps.
+DevOps is a practice that is meant mostly to go along with agile methodologies for the software development lifecycle (SDLC).
+The key goal is to deliver software in short, efficient release cycles as well as streamline and automate as much of the development process and the software delivery process as possible.
+It is hard to imagine an agile software development workflow without extensive automation of the build and test processes, i.e. without the continuous integration / continuous delivery (CI/CD) pipelines that form the basis of DevSecOps.

 It would not be possible to have DevOps if the build and test processes that are part of the development cycle remained manual.
-However, in the original approach to DevOps, nobody seems to have thought about automatically verifying application security as part of testing.
+However, in the original approach to DevOps, nobody seems to have thought about the integration of security.
 What could be the reason?

 A typical DevOps CI/CD pipeline includes the following steps:

-- Providing a pre-configured environment (e.g. a Docker container)
+- Providing a pre-configured environment (e.g. a Docker container via Kubernetes)

 - Deploying the application into the pre-configured environment

-- Running automated tests on the compiled application to make sure that it meets the requirements (for example, Selenium UI tests)
+- Running automated tests on the compiled application to make sure that its functionality meets the requirements (for example, Selenium UI tests)

 It seems only logical to add an extra step to that pipeline:

 - Running automated security tests on the compiled application to make sure that it meets security requirements.

 But this is not the case in most DevOps environments – that is why they are not DevSecOps processes.

 Reasons for missing out on DevSecOps